scalar-labs/scalardl/docs/trouble-shooting-guide.md

 In Scalar DB, it's always recommended to use transaction when your application cares about consistency.
 Because when you use Scalar DB storage, it's your responsibility to manage the consistency of your application.

-In Scalar DL, invocation of contracts in one contract execution request are treated as a transaction.
+In ScalarDL, invocation of contracts in one contract execution request are treated as a transaction.
 In other words, all operations to assets (`asset` is a unit of data operation like `get` or `put`) in one contract execution request are executed in a transaction.
 If a contract invokes other contracts internally, all of the operations of the outer and the inner contracts are executed in a transaction.

 ## Check the specifications of your application
 First of all, it is always good to understand the specifications of your application properly because what you expect is given from the specifications.
 In general, many issues are caused by misunderstanding of specifications or hidden specifications.
 So, specifications should be shared among not only developers and testers, but also business members.
 Otherwise, you might not get what you expect and mistakenly report inconsistencies.